PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   calibration are all unrequested.
 Requested output paths, persistence, timeout conversion, shape/test data, and custom-input values preserve their existing defaults and dependencies.
+- Requested quantization controls now also own `quant_type`, `input_quant_dtype`, and `output_quant_dtype`.
+The builder reads these values only from the resolved immutable mapping; when quantization is unrequested it uses the legacy local defaults without touching the corresponding options.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.